ShammyLevva/FTAnalyzer/docs/index.md

 #### Install the latest Windows version FREE from the [Offical Microsoft Store](https://www.microsoft.com/store/apps/9PMJL9HVPL7X?cid=storebadge&ocid=badge).
 This version will automatically update as new versions become available.

-If you really must you can manually download a zip file of the application from [here](http://ftanalyzer.com/releases).
-This version is infrequently updated and will lag behind the features of the latest version.
-It will also require you to manually update to get the latest changes.
-It does however allow you to run the program on pre-Windows 10 versions of Windows.
+If you have [issues with the Windows Store](http://www.ftanalyzer.com/ResetWindowsStore) or have a older version of Windows you can find a stand alone installer version [here](http://ftanalyzer.com/releases).
+This version is identical to the Windows Store version but it will require you to manually update to get the latest changes.
+It does however allow you to run the program on pre-Windows 10 versions of Windows, however as time passes the ability to keep it working on really old versions of Windows may stop working.

 #### If you have a Mac search for FTAnalyzer on the Mac App Store for your region or for a beta version click [here.](http://mac.ftanalyzer.com)